 Raise Sugar Gliders

-Edited by Mian Sheilette Ong, Anonymous, Rebecca M., Robbi and 3 others
+Edited by Mian Sheilette Ong, Rebecca M., Robbi, Lynn and 2 others

 There are dog people, cat people, and fish people.
 If you are not any one of these pet lovers, then you may be somewhere along the lines of the exotic.